rgerkin/mathiasverraes.github.com/_posts/2013-12-30-related-entities-vs-child-entities.markdown

 layout: post
 published: true
 tags: [blog]
+abstract: "Making the difference between Related Entities and Child Entities explicit, and choosing your modelling strategy accordingly, will pay off in the long term."
 ---

-{% include tldr.html text="Making the difference between Related Entities and Child Entities explicit, and choosing your modelling strategy accordingly, will pay off in the long term." %}